-The CA Dashboard ELPI is green and shows 49.8% making progress towards English Proficiency.
-This is a +10.7% increase from the previous year.
+The CA Dashboard ELPI is green and shows 49.8% making progress towards English proficiency.
+This is a +5.6% increase from the previous year.
 This is also higher than the EPLI state average of 48.7%.
-Our English Learner Reclassification Rate did increase from a baseline of 6.0% to 12.0% this year.
-This +6 percentage point increase was good, and was above the CA Average.
+Our English Learner Reclassification Rate also increased from a baseline of 6.0% to 12.0% this year.
+This is was above the CA Average.